 The general characteristics in common for all pulses are the DC voltage U_A , the surge voltage U_s , the rise time t_r , the pulse duration t_d and the internal resistance R_i .
 The internal resistance is only in series with the pulse generator, not the DC power source.
-For pulses that are supposed to be applied several times, t_1 usually denotes the time between the start of two consecutive pulses.
-The timings are illustrated in ??.
+For pulses that are supposed to be applied several times, t_1 usually denotes the time between two consecutive pulses.